scientific-python/cookie/docs/pages/developers/packaging.md

 You can also use this to select your entire build system; we use setuptools above but you can also use others, such as [Flit][] or [Poetry][].
 This is possible due to the `build-backend` selection, as described in PEP 517.
-No Scikit-HEP packages currently use these since they usually do not allow binary packages to be created and a few common developer needs, like editable installs, look slightly different (a way to include editable installs in PEP 517 is being worked on).
-Usage of these "[hypermodern][]" packaging tools are generally not found in Scikit-HEP, but not discouraged; all tools build the same wheels (and they often build setuptools compliant SDists, as well).
+Scientific Python packages don't often use these since they usually do not allow binary packages to be created and a few common developer needs, like editable installs, look slightly different (a way to include editable installs in PEP 517 is being worked on).
+Usage of these "[hypermodern][]" packaging tools are generally not found in scientific Python packages, but not discouraged; all tools build the same wheels (and they often build setuptools compliant SDists, as well).

 ### Special additions: NumPy

 You may want to build against NumPy (mostly for Cython packages, pybind11 does not need to access the NumPy headers).
-This is the recommendation for
+This is the recommendation for scientific Python packages:
-Scikit-HEP:

 ```toml
 requires = [
     "oldest-supported-numpy",
 ```

-This ensures the wheels built work with all versions of NumPy supported by Scikit-HEP.
+This ensures the wheels built work with all versions of NumPy supported by your package.
 Whether you build the wheel locally or on CI, you can transfer it to someone else and it will work on any supported NumPy.
 The `oldest-supported-numpy` package is a SciPy metapackage from the NumPy developers that tracks the [correct version of NumPy to build wheels against for